effepivi/ICE4131-HPC/LAB5-ray-tracing-omp/README.md

 ---
-title: Lab 4 -- Parallelisation using OpenMP
+title: Lab 5 -- Parallelisation using OpenMP
 author: Dr Franck P. Vidal
 subtitle: ICE4131 - High Performance Computing (HPC)
-date: Week 8
+date: Week 7
 keywords: ICE4131, High Performance Computing, HPC, C/C++, ray tracing, Pthread, OpenMP, MPI, CUDA, Bangor University, School of Computer Science and Electronic Engineering
 institute: School of Computer Science and Electronic Engineering, Bangor University
 ---

 # Objectives

 I assume you finished the Pthread code and that you ran it using various numbers of threads.
-In today's lab, you'll practice what we've seen in the lecture so far:
+Before you carry on, have you plotted the result of your experiments?
+We will do that to see the performance of our Pthread implementation.
+In today's lab, you'll also practice what we've seen in the lecture so far:

 1. Parallelise some serial code using OpenMP (i.e. add OpenMP pragmas),
 2. Run the code on the compute nodes